reiver/reiver/reiver-go.md

 * [go-errhttp](https://github.com/reiver/go-errhttp) — provides errors that make dealing with HTTP response errors easier.
 * [go-modhandler](https://pkg.go.dev/github.com/reiver/go-modhandler) — deals with conditional GETs by sending out a "Last-Modified" HTTP response header, and properly dealing with a "If-Modified-Since" HTTP request header.

+## Stream Processing

+* [go-mjrty](https://github.com/reiver/go-mjrty) — implementation of the mjrty algorithm; which igures out what is the majority of a sequence of items in a single pass, in O(n) time and O(1) space -- in linear time complexity and constant space complexity. this makes the mjrty algorithm suitable for some types of data streaming.

 ## String Formatting